DeeRonn Booker

 DeeRonn Booker is an American professional ten-pin bowler.
 On March 31, 2024, Booker became the third black bowler to win a major title on the Professional Bowlers Association (PBA) Tour.

-Background
+Personal

 Originally from Pomona, California, Booker lives in Albuquerque, New Mexico where he is the pro shop manager of the Starlight Bowling Center located inside the Santa Ana Star Casino Hotel.

 In 2009, Booker appeared on The Price Is Right television show, winning the showcase.

+In July 2026, Booker announced on his Instagram page that he had been diagnosed with BPDCN, which is a rare, aggressive form of leukemia.
+He stated he had already started chemotherapy and would remain in the hospital under medical supervision for about a month.
+He will also need a bone marrow transplant as part of his treatment.
+"I have a long road to recovery, but I’m going to beat this," Booker wrote.